-He spent his adolescence shuttling between 10 different concentration camps, dodged death at Auschwitz, endured beatings and near-starvation, and escaped — only to land back in the Nazis’s hands.
+He spent his adolescence shuttling among 10 different concentration camps, dodged death at Auschwitz, endured beatings and near-starvation, and escaped — only to land back in the Nazis’ hands.

 But the moment that’s forever burned in Stephan Ross’s memory was the day of his liberation at Dachau, when a US Army lieutenant jumped down from his tank and hugged the emaciated 14-year-old.

 It was a brief encounter — the soldier gave Ross some of his food and a handkerchief decorated as an American flag.
 The two parted, never to meet again.

 For decades, Ross never knew the soldier’s name, but he used that moment of compassion as a lodestar to guide his life after those terrible early years.
 Ross became a social worker in Boston, helping troubled youth.
 And he spent seven decades pursuing the identity of his liberator.

 Now, his intense personal journey has been documented in a film, “Etched in Glass: The Legacy of Steve Ross.”
 It was previewed Wednesday night at the West Newton Cinema in an event that drew other Holocaust survivors, former governor Deval Patrick, and Newton Mayor Setti Warren.